Ivan-Nevmerzhytskyi/BookReview/BookReviewApp-server/README.md

 ## Preparing before start

-Before running your own server, you must change these fields in the `.env` file according to your username and password in PostgreSQL:
+1) Before running your own server, you must change these fields in the `.env` file according to your username and password in PostgreSQL:
 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`

-Then you should also run the file with the command: `node src/setup.js`.
+2) Then you should also run the file with the command: `node src/setup.js`.
 It will create a database on your computer with the relevant input data needed to test all the features of the application.

+3) In the `src/send-mail.js` file, change the `email` field according to your email address.
+Then run this file with the command: `node src/send-mail.js`.
+Check your email to see if you received the message.
+This will help you to conclude that the SMPT server is working fine.

 ## Available Scripts